Veterinary Medicine placements

 Placement types

-Between Years 1 – 3 of the BVMS, you'll have the chance to build practical animal handling training that typically takes place on local farms, stable yards and other animal handling facilities near our Preston Campus.
-You'll typically spend 1 day per week doing this training during term time, and you'll gain experience handling small animals, horses and a range of larger farm animals like cattle and sheep.
+Between Years 1 - 2 of the BVMS, you'll have the chance to build practical animal handling training.
+This usually takes place on local farms, stable yards and other animal handling facilities near our Preston Campus.
+You'll typically spend 1 day per week doing this training during term time.
+You'll gain experience handling small animals, horses and a range of larger farm animals like cattle and sheep.
 What's more, all travel costs and arrangements are covered by the University.

-In Years 1-4, you'll spend one week per semester training at veterinary practices providing care for a wide range of animal species.
-You'll work alongside expert veterinary practice staff and have a chance to learn and build confidence in your clinical skills.
-In Year Five, you'll spend 28 weeks (split into seven four-week blocks) in various veterinary practices.
+In Years 1 - 4, you'll spend two weeks per year training at veterinary practices providing care for a wide range of animal species.
+You'll work alongside expert veterinary practice staff.
+You'll also have a chance to learn and build confidence in your clinical skills.
+In Year 5, you'll spend 28 weeks in various veterinary practices.

-In this intensive training period, you'll be exposed to different scenarios, providing clinical care for small animals, horses, farm animals, and less common species.
+In this intensive training period, you'll be exposed to different scenarios.
+You'll learn to provide clinical care for small animals, horses, farm animals, and less common species.
 You'll gain practical clinical skills, including surgery and anaesthesia.

-The University will organise these placements, and travel and/or accommodation will be covered or subsidised.
-We've built a network of local placement providers, but if you know of a practice in your local area that you'd like to work with, please let us know – we are always open to expanding our practice network.
+The University will organise these placements.
+Travel and/or accommodation will be covered.
+We've built a network of local placement providers.
+However if you know of a practice in your local area that you'd like to work with, please let us know.
+We are always open to expanding our practice network.

-During Years One and Two, we'll support you in gaining 12 weeks of pre-clinical EMS placements during the holidays.
+During Years 1 and 2, we'll support you in gaining 12 weeks of pre-clinical EMS placements during the holidays.
 You'll gain exposure to various species through several EMS providers during this time.
-You'll gain a deeper insight into animal husbandry alongside furthering your animal handling skills.
+You'll gain a deeper insight into animal husbandry as well as furthering your animal handling skills.

-During Years Three to Five, the requirement changes to 26 weeks of clinical extra clinical mural studies during the holiday.
+During Years 3 - 5, the requirement changes to 26 weeks of clinical extramural studies during the holiday.
 These placements are held at veterinary practices, where our students will gain a deeper insight into the vet profession.
 We'll support you in finding a placement through our list of approved EMS providers.

-The Royal College of Veterinary Surgeons requires these placements, and the University doesn't typically provide financial support for travel and accommodation.
+The Royal College of Veterinary Surgeons requires these placements.
+The University doesn't usually provide financial support for travel and accommodation.

 Useful links